lee7632/pyroprocessing_discrete.event.simulation/src/fuel.fabrication/process.model.md

 <ul>
 <li>failure test
 </ul>
-if failure start maintenance loop; see failure section for more details
+<br>if failure start maintenance loop; see failure section for more details
 <li>edge transtion from Melter to KMP3...time lapse
 <li>batch weight measurement at KMP3 and comparision to expected weight...time lapse
 <li>edge transition from KMP3 to Recycle Storage...time lapse